eclipse-hono/hono/site/content/getting-started.md

 Please refer to the [REST Adapter]({{< relref "rest-adapter.md" >}}) documentation for additional information on how to access Hono's functionality via REST.

-{{% note %}}
+{{% warning %}}
 The following sections assume that the REST adapter Docker container has been started on the local machine.
-However, if you started the REST adapter on another host or VM then make sure to replace *localhost* with the name or IP address of that host.
+However, if you started the REST adapter on another host or VM then make sure to replace *localhost* with the name or IP address of that (Docker) host.
-{{% /note %}}
+{{% /warning %}}

 ### Registering a device using the REST adapter